VocabHunter/VocabHunter/package/PACKAGING.md

 gradlew clean createBundle
 ~~~

+If you're building using Windows, you will need to make sure that your path does not have a space in it anywhere.

 By default, the Mac build will sign the created bundle using your Apple Developer ID.
 If you want to skip this, pass `-Punsigned` to the Gradle command.

 You will find the created installable bundle in the directory `package/build/bundle`.